-Partnership with Japan Organization for Metals and Energy Security Corporation ("JOGMEC") on Lofdal
+Partnership with Japan Organization for Metals and Energy Security Corporation ("JOGMEC")

 On January 27, 2020, the Company announced that it had signed an agreement with JOGMEC to jointly explore, develop, exploit, refine and/or distribute mineral products from Lofdal.
 JOGMEC is a Japanese government agency which seeks to secure stable commodity supply for Japan.
+Rare earths are of critical importance to Japanese industrial interests.
+Japan is responsible for 9% of global dysprosium consumption.
 JOGMEC has a strong reputation as a long term, strategic partner in mineral projects globally.
 JOGMEC facilitates opportunities with Japanese private companies to secure supply of natural resources for the benefit of the country's economic development.